 - What is their experience history?

-- Do they have a world class facility and equipment?
+- Do they have a world-class facility and equipment?

-- Do they operate on word of mouth “tribal knowledge” or are their practices in accordance with written procedures?
+- Do they operate on word-of-mouth “tribal knowledge,” or are their practices in accordance with written procedures?

-- Are they certified and audited by an outside body like AISC, SSPC, NACE or ASME?
+- Are they certified and audited by an outside body like AISC, SSPC, NACE, or ASME?

 - Do they have buying power?
-Their ability to work directly with the mills to eliminate middle men will help with the schedule requirements and save you money.
+Their ability to work directly with the mills to eliminate middlemen will help with the schedule requirements and save you money.

 - Do they have independently certified inspection personnel?